Meet the Tribe

 QLD // Board member

-Ryan Kellen from Eastern VIC.
-Ryan is of the original Illawarra Intrepid Landcare volunteers and has a passion for getting out in the great outdoors, exploring and meeting new people.
+Ryan Kellen from Brisbane QLD.
+An original member of Illawarra Intrepid Landcare, Ryan has a passion for getting out in the great outdoors, exploring and meeting new people.
 Working an office 9-5 job, Landcare has been his avenue for meeting new people, giving back to the environment and learning more about the Australian landscape.
-He has a background in working with corporate and not-for-profit organisations and implementing business risk management and workplace health and safety.

 NSW // Project Facilitator // Board member